RHUB

 Supported Windows:

-• Windows 2000, XP, 2003, Vista, 2008, 7
+• Windows XP, 2003, Vista, 2008, 7, 8

 Supported Mac:

-Other platforms (Linux, Unix, iPhone, iPad, etc):
+Other platforms supported by browsers (Linux, Unix, Android, etc):

-• A full fledged browser is available (view only)
+• A browser is required.
+View only.

 FAQs: